 The occasional poster will not assist in driving a positive learning culture but finding ways to keep the conversation active overall business channels can assist in keeping the conversation alive.
 Look at how learning can become part of each internal marketing activity and how you can effectively utilize business forums, online social networks, email communications or promotions and competitions to keep the conversation alive.

-What you need to try to avoid when building a learning culture
+So what do you need to stay clear of?
+Here are a few things to try to avoid when building a learning culture:

 Don’t make the conversation part of annual performance planning